opendxl/opendxl-client-python/docs/sdk/advancedcliprovisioning.rst

     Enter private key passphrase:

-The passphrase can alternatively be specified as an additional argument following the ``--passpharse`` argument, in which case no prompt is displayed.
+The passphrase can alternatively be specified as an additional argument following the ``--passphrase`` argument, in which case no prompt is displayed.

 For example::